 Background on Censorship

 During President Trump’s first year in office, information on lesbian and bisexual women’s health disappeared from the Health and Human Services (HHS) website on women’s health.Politico

-The administration’s nationwide "gag rule" would block Title X-funded health care providers from telling their 4 million patients where they can go for a safe, legal abortion.
-The gag rule prohibits doctors from giving women full information about all of their sexual and reproductive health care options — even if patients ask, and even if it’s medically necessary.Tracking Trump: Title X Gag Rule
+The administration’s nationwide "gag rule" forced Planned Parenthood out of Title X, the federal program for affordable birth control and other preventive reproductive health care.
+The Title X gag rule blocks Title X-funded health care providers from telling their 4 million patients where they can go for a safe, legal abortion.
+The gag rule prohibits Title X providers from giving patients full information about all of their sexual and reproductive health care options — even if patients ask, and even if it’s medically necessary.Tracking Trump: Title X Gag Rule

-The administration now describes abstinence-only-until-marriage programs as "sexual risk avoidance."
+The administration rebranded abstinence-only-until-marriage programs as "sexual risk avoidance."
 But a new name doesn’t change the fact that these programs are harmful and ineffective — whereas evidence-based sex education programs have been proven as effective at helping avoid unintended pregnancy and STDs.Washington Post